Neville Shulman Challenge Award

 2011: Horatio Clare ‘In Search of the Slender-billed Curlew’

 This project searches for the rarely sighted Slender-billed Curlew, from its wintering grounds in Thrace to its breeding area in Siberia, to understand the fate of the bird and the degradation of water resources across its migratory path.
+Listen to highlights of the journey on the BBC's From Our Own Correspondent.

 2011: Tanzin Norbu and Paul Howard ‘Ice River – A journey to Zanskar in winter’